-When subscribing to our quarterly email we only ask for your email address, your first name and surname.
-This is used to send you our quarterly email, occasional updates on important issues in the field of information law and to keep you informed of forthcoming events run by Pro Bono Economics.
+When subscribing to our monthly email we only ask for your email address, your first name and surname.
+This is used to send you our monthly email, occasional updates on important issues in the field of information law and to keep you informed of forthcoming events run by Pro Bono Economics.
 You can unsubscribe at any time.
 Please send an email to us using the details at https://www.probonoeconomics.com/contact or simply follow the 'Unsubscribe' link at the bottom of the newsletter.

 How long we keep your personal data

 By law we have to keep basic information about employment arrangements for a minimum of 6 years for tax purposes.
 Where you are a regular contact we will keep your personal data for longer where we feel it will speed up the management process and to save you having to give us the information again.
 Subject to any legal requirement, we will delete your information where you tell us that you will no longer be an active contact or six years after our active relationship with you ceased.
 If you have contributed to a project or donated money, it may be in our legitimate interests under Article 6(1)(f) to retain data for longer.
 For the purposes of the quarterly email we will keep your information until you unsubscribe.